sheetal-a-j/design_patterns/design_pattern.md

  5. Adapter

 ### _**Singleton design pattern :**_
-**Singleton Design Pattern** comes under Creational design pattern.
+**Singleton Design Pattern** comes under creational design pattern.

 According to the Gof, the intent of this  pattern is to :
-> “Ensure a class only has one instance, and provide a global point of access to it.”
+> Ensure that class has one object, and provide a global point of access to it.

 [Structure of Singleton Design pttern](https://refactoring.guru/images/patterns/diagrams/singleton/structure-en.png)

-This design pattern creates only single instance which is accessible to multiple clients.
-Examples, where this scenario is required are like file system, system manager, etc.
+This design pattern creates only single instance which is accessible to multiple clients. examples, where this scenario is required are like file system, system manager, etc.
 ### **Code:**
 ```ruby
 # The Singleton class defines the `instance` method that lets clients access the unique singleton instance.